-This posed a few problems – firstly, there are inevitably some things you want more of than others – I had 2 beds planted with onions, for example.
-Conversely, sometimes you don’t need such a large bed – and sometimes you only need a small space to begin with, but for a crop that will eventually out grow it (squashes are a good example of this).
+This posed a few problems.
+Firstly, there are inevitably some things you want more of than others – I had 2 beds planted with onions, for example.
+Conversely, sometimes you don’t need such a large bed.
+Sometimes you only need a small spac, to begin with, but for a crop that will eventually outgrow it.
+Squashes are a good example of this.

-Whilst this could work just as well on a bed with only 4 posts and 4 ‘boards’, the main reason I’m doing this is to take advantage of those posts in between the ends – the ‘middle’ posts have 3 channels instead of the 2 in each corner.
-The extra channel points inwards, and is a little shallower – we don’t need a full 150mm high board on those (I’ve decided a simple 25mm board would suffice, as this is mostly for organisational and ‘tidiness’ sake).
+This could work just as well on a bed with only 4 posts and 4 ‘boards’.
+But, the main reason I’m doing this is to take advantage of those posts in between the ends.
+The ‘middle’ posts have 3 channels instead of the 2 in each corner.
+The extra channel points inwards and is a little shallower.
+We don’t need a full 150mm high board on those.
+I’ve decided a simple 25mm board would suffice, as this is mostly for organisational and ‘tidiness’ sake.
 This leaves me with the option of having, for example, three 1.2m beds or one 2.4m bed and one 1.2m bed, or a single 3.6m bed

 Taking this approach, we could, for example, split the bed into three 1.2m beds and planting a pumpkin in the middle section, with some quicker cropping plants either side.
 As the pumpkin grows and needs more space, those dividers can be removed and the bed size doubles or triples immediately.